-Out-of-Pocket (Co-Share) Maximum
+Out-of-Pocket Maximum (Co-Share) Stop-Loss Amount

-Most of your Eligible Expense payment obligations, including Copayment and Deductible Amounts, are applied to the Out-of-Pocket (Co-Share) Maximum.
+Most of your Eligible Expense payment obligations including Copayment Amounts and Deductibles are considered Out-of-Pocket (Co-Share) Amounts and are applied to the Out-of-Pocket (Co-Share) Stop-Loss Amount maximum.

-The Out-of-Pocket (Co-Share) Maximum will not include:
+Your Out-of-Pocket (Co-Share) Stop-Loss Amount will not include:

-- Services, supplies, or charges limited or excluded by the Plan; - Expenses not covered because a benefit maximum has been reached; - Any Eligible Expense paid by the Primary Plan when the Plan is the Secondary Plan for purposes of coordination of benefits; - Penalties for failing to obtain Preauthorization.
+- Services, supplies, or charges limited or excluded by the Plan; - Expenses not covered because a benefit maximum has been reached; - Any Eligible Expenses paid by the Primary Plan when the Plan is the Secondary Plan for purposes of coordination of benefits; - Penalties applied for failure to obtain Prior Authorization; and - Any pricing differences between the cost of brand name drugs and their generic equivalents that you pay under pharmacy benefits.

-Individual Out-of-Pocket (Co-Share) Maximum
+Individual Out-of-Pocket (Co-Share) Stop-Loss Amount

-When the Out-of-Pocket (Co-Share) Maximum amount for the In-Network or Out-of-Network Benefits level for a Participant in a Calendar Year equals the "individual" "Out-of-Pocket (Co-Share) Maximum" shown on your Schedule of Coverage for that level, the benefit percentages automatically increase to 100% for purposes of determining the benefits available for additional Eligible Expenses incurred by that Participant for the remainder of that Calendar Year for that level.
+When the Out-of-Pocket (Co-Share) Amount for the In-Network or Out-of-Network Benefits level for a Participant in a Calendar Year equals the "individual" "Out-of-Pocket (Co-Share) Stop-Loss Amount" shown on your Schedule of Coverage for that level, the benefit percentages automatically increase to 100% for purposes of determining the benefits available for additional Eligible Expenses incurred by that Participant for the remainder of that Calendar Year for that level.

-Family Out-of-Pocket (Co-Share) Maximum
+Family Out-of-Pocket (Co-Share) Stop-Loss Amount

-When the Out-of-Pocket (Co-Share) Maximum amount for the In-Network or Out-of-Network Benefits level for all Participants under your coverage in a Calendar Year equals the "family" "Out-of-Pocket (Co-Share) Maximum" shown on your Schedule of Coverage for that level, the benefit percentages automatically increase to 100% for purposes of determining the benefits available for additional Eligible Expenses incurred by all family Participants for the remainder of that Calendar Year for that level.
-No Participant will be required to contribute more than the individual Out-of-Pocket (Co-Share) Maximum to the family Out-of-Pocket (Co-Share) Maximum.
+When the Out-of-Pocket (Co-Share) Amount for the In-Network or Out-of-Network Benefits level for all Participants under your coverage in a Calendar Year equals the "family" "Out-of-Pocket (Co-Share) Stop-Loss Amount" shown on your Schedule of Coverage for that level, the benefit percentages automatically increase to 100% for purposes of determining the benefits available for additional Eligible Expenses incurred by all family Participants for the remainder of that Calendar Year for that level.
+No Participant will be required to contribute more than the individual Out-of-Pocket (Co-Share) Stop-Loss Amount to the family "Out-of-Pocket (Co-Share) Stop-Loss Amount."

-The following are exceptions to the Out-of-Pocket (Co-Share)-Maximum described above:
+The following are exceptions to the Out-of-Pocket (Co-Share) Stop-Loss Amounts described above:

-There are separate Out-of-Pocket (Co-Share) Maximums for In-Network Benefits and Out-of-Network Benefits.
+There are separate Out-of-Pocket (Co-Share) Stop-Loss Amounts for In-Network Benefits and Out-of-Network Benefits.

-Eligible Expenses applied toward satisfying the "individual" and "family" In-Network Out-of-Pocket (Co-Share) Maximum will only apply to the In-Network Out-of-Pocket (Co-Share) Maximum.
-Eligible Expenses applied toward satisfying the "individual" and "family" Out-of-Network Out-of-Pocket (Co-Share) Maximum will only apply to the Out-of-Network Out-of-Pocket (Co-Share) Maximum.
+Eligible Expenses applied toward satisfying the "individual" and "family" In-Network Out-of-Pocket (Co-Share) Stop-Loss Amount maximum will only apply to the In-Network Out-of-Pocket (Co-Share) Stop-Loss Amount maximum.
+Eligible Expenses applied toward satisfying the "individual" and "family" Out-of-Network Out-of-Pocket (Co-Share) Stop-Loss Amount maximum will only apply to the Out-of-Network Out-of-Pocket (Co-Share) Stop-Loss Amount maximum will only apply to the Out-of-Network Out-of-Pocket (Co-Share) Stop-Loss Amount maximum will only apply to the Out-of-Network Out-of-Pocket (Co-Share) Stop-Loss Amount maximum will only apply to the Out-of-Network Out-of-Pocket (Co-Share) Stop-Loss Amount maximum.